SAIBHARGAV-07/PROJECT-SLE/README.md

    *Optional but recommended: Run a local development server for a better experience, particularly for handling external resource loads properly.*
    - If using **VS Code**, you can install and use the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.
    - Using **Python** (if installed): `python -m http.server 8000` or `python3 -m http.server 8000`

-## 🌍 Deployment

-This site is statically hosted on **Vercel**.
-To deploy your own version:

-1. Create an account on [Vercel](https://vercel.com/).
-2. Import your GitHub repository containing the `project-sle` codebase.
-3. Keep default settings (since this is an HTML/CSS/JS site without build steps).
-4. Click **Deploy**.
-Vercel will process it and provide a live URL!

 ---

 *Made with 🌱 to build a better future, one choice at a time.*